PawelHarasiuk/PawelHarasiuk/README.md

 ## 💫 About Me:

 - 🎓 I study Computer Science at the Polish-Japanese Academy of Information Technology.
-- 🌠 I am currently specializing in Intelligent Data Processing Systems as part of my studies, which enables me to further explore my interests in AI and Data Science.
+- 🌠 I am currently specializing in Intelligent Data Processing Systems as part of my studies.
 - ✨ I'm passionate about improving my skills in Data Science.

 ## 💻 Tech Stack: